Ryan Sandford-Blackburn - Main Profile

 - a cupboard full of jams and chutneys and never enough home dried fruit leather

-- several demijohns of fermenting cider, mixed fruit wines & a bit of gooseberry wine left
+- demijohns of fermenting cider, mixed fruit wines & a bit of gooseberry wine left

-- an evolving design to quit supermarkets whilst also reducing plastic packaging
+- an evolving design to quit supermarkets whilst also reducing plastic packaging, we managed to avoid supermarkets for 4 months in 2020

-- guerilla tree planting project at local new build housing estates.
+- guerilla tree planting project at a local park and verges.

 - a recreation ground (pocket park) behind our house, where we're sowing wildflowers with neighbours and I'm planting apple trees in the hedge and among the bramble patch